Summary Of Chapter 6 In The Great Gatsby

 Trends and Latest Developments

 One notable trend is the examination of Gatsby's character through a postcolonial lens.
-Critics argue that Gatsby's pursuit of wealth and status is a reflection of the colonial mindset, where individuals seek to acquire the trappings of power and privilege as a means of asserting their dominance.
+Practically speaking, critics argue that Gatsby's pursuit of wealth and status is a reflection of the colonial mindset, where individuals seek to acquire the trappings of power and privilege as a means of asserting their dominance.
 This interpretation sheds new light on the social dynamics of West Egg and East Egg, highlighting the tensions between the established elite and the newly wealthy.

 Tips and Expert Advice